dalbay/Express_Tutorial/README.md

 // Mounting userRouter on a Router app.use('api/v1/users', userRouter);
 ```
-- Remove the Route Handlers to a separate file - *controllers*; and add a tourController.js and a userController.js file
+- Remove the Route Handlers (CRUD functions) to a separate file -> *controllers*; and add them to the tourController.js and the userController.js file.
+  Export the functions from these files.
+Since we have more than one function to export, don't use ```module.exports```, but instead put all of the functions on the exports object.